 In the 20 years I lived in Bali, I continued to seek out the most skilled Balinese craftspeople on the island to create all the other types of space clearing equipment that can be purchased from my online store, including bell stands, harmony balls, altar cloths and colourizers.
 Truth to tell, it has always been more a labour of love than a viable business, but I see it as an essential service for the people who read my books and attend my workshops.
 There really is no point in teaching such high-level space clearing without being able to provide people with the tools to do it properly.

 The space clearing online store

-The online space clearing store is now based in Australia, and is run by my husband, Richard Sebok, who is also a professional space clearing practitioner and trainer.
+The online space clearing store is based in the UK and is run by my husband, Richard Kingston, who is also a professional space clearing practitioner and trainer.
 He rigorously checks the quality of each item sent out, with the result that in all the years we have been doing this, we can count the number of products returned for refund or exchange on the fingers of one hand, and most of those are from people who simply changed their mind.

 Around fifty percent of our customers are based in the US, and the rest are in 60+ countries around the globe.
 I continue to stay in touch with all the talented craftspeople in Bali, most of whom have now been with me for 20 years or more.
 They all work in their own homes, surrounded by their families, and with great camaraderie between them.